nbeaver/vcard2csv/readme.rst

 :author: Nathaniel Beaver

 This is a script to turn a directory full of vCard files into a single CSV file.
+It can also be imported and used as a module.

 Not all of the vCard fields are preserved; currently only these fields: